Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 One explanation for why you get breakthrough bleeding is because your body wants you to — while Pandia encourages you to take control of your body, sometimes it reacts without us knowing why.
 However, a clearer reason is due to human error — maybe you forgot to take your daily pill!
 According to a 2017 survey, 16% of women aged 15 to 44 years reported missing two or more pills — so you’re not alone, my friend!

-Try not to panic or get frustrated at the red spots in your underwear — there is a solution, it just may require some patience.
-Basically, as long as you’ve taken at least three weeks of active pills, all you have to do is come off of the medication for five days; on day six, whether or not you are still bleeding, just begin taking the active pills again.
-This will stop the bleeding.
+Try not to panic or get frustrated at the red spots in your underwear.
+While it may be surprising, the good news is that there is a solution, it just may require some patience.
+If you’ve taken at least three weeks of active pills, to stop breakthrough bleeding, all you have to do is come off of the medication for five days; on day six, whether or not you are still bleeding, just begin taking the active pills again.
+The breakthrough bleeding will stop.

 To treat breakthrough bleeding or spotting while on the pill, patch, or ring Dr. Yen suggests you try 600mg ibuprofen WITH Food for up to 3 times a day for up to 5 days MAXIMUM.
 Make sure you don’t have any kidney problems and that you drink eight glasses of water per day.